FoxxMD/laravel-elasticbeanstalk-cron/README.md

 ### 4. Run `system:start:cron`

 This command is run **only if the current instance running Leader Selection is the Leader**.
-It inserts another entry in the instance's CRON to run [Laravel's Scheduler](https://laravel.com/docs/5.1/scheduling).
+It inserts another entry in the instance's Cron to run [Laravel's Scheduler](https://laravel.com/docs/5.1/scheduling).

 ### That's it!

-Now only one instance, the earliest launched, will have the scheduler inserted into its CRON.
+Now only one instance, the earliest launched, will have the scheduler inserted into its Cron.
 If that instance is terminated by auto-scaling a new Leader will be chosen within 5 minutes (or the configured interval) from the remaining running instances.

 ## Installation